-For 2020 annual grants, the Company granted time-based RSUs to all equity plan participants.
-For 8 executives including our NEOs the Company granted a combination of RSUs and PRSUs.
+For 2021 annual grants, the Company granted time-based RSUs to all equity plan participants.
+For 7 executives including our NEOs the Company granted a combination of RSUs and PRSUs.
 The Compensation Committee believes that including PRSU awards in the total direct compensation opportunities of those executives whose individual performances and decisions have a direct impact on our Company's performance helps to strengthen our overall pay-for-performance alignment by ensuring that a substantial portion of their compensation is aligned with the creation of value for our stockholders.
-For 2020 annual grants, the number of time-based RSUs and PRSUs were determined with reference to market data, including the median of our peer group.
-The ratio of time-based RSUs to PRSUs for the NEOs, except for Mr. Blonigan was 3:1.
-The ratio of time-based RSUs to PRSUs for Mr. Blonigan, was 1.5:1.
+For 2021 annual grants, the number of time-based RSUs and PRSUs were determined with reference to market data, including the median of our peer group.

 The Compensation Committee believes that the time-based RSU awards provide a valuable retention component to our annual compensation program Further, RSUs are potentially less dilutive to the Company's earnings per share than options.
-The 2020 annual RSU grants vest in four equal annual installments.
+The 2021 annual RSU grants vest in four equal annual installments.